 Review: Coast HP7 LED Flashlight Review

-Timberland boots have been on our short list for a while, and their Timberland Pro Helix Waterproof Safety Toe Boots are some of the best boots if you’re wanting to combine comfort with safety – and believe me, you should be wanting.
-The Helix boots are lightweight, so they won’t slow you down when you’re sprinting for the nearest doorway or weapon.
-And they lace up quickly.
+Red Wing boots have been on our short list for a while.
+The Red Wing EXOS Lite Boots look to combine comfort with safety—and believe me, you should be wanting both.
+The EXOS Lite boots are lightweight (as the name implies).
+They won’t slow you down when you’re sprinting for the nearest doorway or weapon.
+And they “lace up” quickly thanks to the BOA system.
 That means you won’t get caught with your eyes on your boots when they should be scanning the horizon for moving targets.
 Above all, they’re waterproof… and, consequently, blood-proof, which is slightly more significant in this case.

 Carhartt Carthage Vented Safety Eyewear

 You can’t take on a world full of wandering souls without suffering through your fair share of blood and gore.
 I don’t know about you, but I can’t stand getting random and sundry flying body parts in the eyes.
 Blood stings far worse than shampoo and it has a bunch more staying power.
 Plus, depending on the strain, a bit of blood in the eye could mean you’re next up for zombification.